P&ID

 A Process and Instrumentation Diagram (P & ID) shows the process flow and interconnection of process equipment which is used control a process.
 The P & ID includes every mechanical aspect of the plant except stream flows, pipe routing, pipe lengths, pipe fittings, supports, structure & foundations.

 A P&ID provides information to begin planning for construction of plant.
 There are different Sets of symbols are used to depict mechanical equipment, piping, piping components, valves, drivers and instrumentation and controls.
-A P&ID digram contains following information regarding the equipment: size, rating, throughput, and utility usage.
+A P&ID diagram contains following information regarding the equipment: size, rating, throughput, and utility usage.

 Uses of P & ID: